haberdashPI/german_track/_research/plans.md

 1. main result: the different conditions have different brain responses
   a. power analysis
-    - issue: does it matter that the "target" in the non-target trials is always at 0?
   b. subpanel broken down by different response types
   c. establish a baseline: null model? shuffled labels? hit type?
   d. regression components